GaziYucel/latexConverter/README.md

 ![latexConverter - extract and convert](.project/images/latexConverter-extract-convert.gif)

-# Install and confige the plugin
+# Install and configure the plugin

 ### Requirements

-- PHP 8.0,8.1
+- PHP 8.1+
-- TexLive for your platform
+- A LaTex converter for your platform, e.g. TexLive

 ### Install with Git